How to Spend TWO DAYS in Hiroshima: The Best 2-Day Itinerary

 Itinerary Overview

 Hiroshima isn’t a large city, but there are some noteworthy sights that make it worth a visit.
 Two days is a great amount of time to learn about the history, see some stunning outdoors, and soak in another aspect of Japanese culture.
-Just like the rest of Japan, Hiroshima is well connected by train so getting around the city is quite easy.
-Here is what you can expect from two days in Hiroshim:
+Just like the rest of Japan, Hiroshima is well connected by train, so getting around the city is quite easy.
+Here is what you can expect from two days in Hiroshima:

 Day 1: Make the most of your time with this private tour of Hiroshima and Miyajima.
 You’ll see the Peace Memorial Park, the Atomic Bomb Dome, Hiroshima Castle, and more, then head to Miyajima Island.
 Finish off the day with a classic Okonomiyaki dinner.